 In addition to conventional and synthetic oils there is also an in-between option called a synthetic blend or part-synthetic oil.
 Synthetic blend oil mixes synthetic oil with mineral oils to get some of the properties of synthetic oil without the added cost.

-How often you should get an oil change
+How often should you get an oil change?

 The oil in your engine lubricates moving parts and absorbs the heat of your engine.